ciarandg/cd-git-root.yazi/README.md

 # cd-git-root.yazi

-Changes directory to the root of the current git repository you are currently in.
+Changes directory to the root of the git repository you are currently in.

 ## Installation